MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/change-management-get-ready.md

 ms.topic: conceptual
 ---

-# Get the organization ready
+# Get organizations ready after user acceptance testing

 After user acceptance testing (UAT) is completed, several activities kick in.
 These activities are all about getting the organizations ready for the upcoming changes.
 The training and communications plans are carried out, and in some cases, we do a mandatory go-live review with Microsoft.